cicsdev/cics-bundle-scripts/ucdtemplates/README.md

 # CICS bundle

-The CICS bundle component template for IBM UrbanCode Deploy (UCD) provides the following processes to reliably deploy applications to CICS:
+The CICS bundle component template for IBM UrbanCode Deploy (UCD) provides the following processes to reliably deploy bundles to CICS:

 * **Deploy** resolves variables in the new version of the bundle, undeploys the old version of the BUNDLE resource in CICS, then deploys the new version of the BUNDLE resource in CICS.
 * **Undeploy** disables the BUNDLE resource in CICS, then discards the BUNDLE resource in CICS.